Cethric/Cethric.github.io/_drafts/2020-05-26-yarn-2-the-new-project-manager.md

 So the new version of Yarn broke you project.
 It was broken anyway, Yarn just made you fix it.

 <!-- content -->

+--

+Yarn 2 is the *new and improved* version of the popular package manager Yarn